 By Rania Khalek

-This is part 2 of a two part series on the reconciliation process in Syria.
+This is part 2 of a two-part series on the peace and reconciliation process in Syria.
 You can read part 1 here.

 BEIRUT, LEBANON – Since the Syrian government’s reconquest of its southernmost regions, only two zones remain outside its control.
 Turkey still occupies parts of Idlib, Latakia and Aleppo in the northwest of the country, relying on proxy militias including the Al Qaeda affiliate Jabhat al-Nusra, which has changed its name several times.
 Meanwhile, the US and its allied Kurdish militias occupy the northeast.
 Khaled al Ahmad, Assad’s secret emissary introduced in part 1 of this series, seems to have played a key role in influencing the final outcome in the latter region.